-What is the sales tax in Illinois?
+What is the Illinois sales tax?

-What is the use tax in Illinois?
+What is the Illinois use tax?

 The Illinois state use tax rate is the same as the state rate, but there is no use tax collected for county, city or special districts.